Amazon is shutting down its ‘Underground Actually Free’ program that gives away free Android apps

 “Actually Free” will be shuttered in stages, Amazon says.
 As of May 31, 2017, the company will no longer accept app submissions to the program, but existing participants will continue to be paid per their developer agreement.

 Amazon will then end access to the Underground Actually Free store through its Appstore for Android app in summer 2017.
-The app itself will continue to function on Android devices, allowing customers to shop for physical goods, watch Prime Video, and use their previously installed free apps.
+The app itself will continue to function on Android devices, allowing customers to shop for physical goods, watch Prime Video and use their previously installed free apps.
 (The app was meant to serve as a combination app store and main app for shopping Amazon.)

-Fire tablet customers will also be able to use their Underground apps and access the Actually Free store until the program ends in 2019, however neither the program nor the app will arrive on any new devices beyond those already supported.
+Fire tablet customers also will be able to use their Underground apps and access the Actually Free store until the program ends in 2019; however, neither the program nor the app will arrive on any new devices beyond those already supported.

 Participating developers will still be able to submit app updates, and will still receive royalty payments until the program is discontinued in 2019.